softserveinc-rnd/blog/coral/README.md

 ![](img/energy-consumption-images-per-joule-coral-movidius-1.png) ![](img/energy-consumption-images-per-joule-coral-movidius-2.png)

 *Figure 3.
-Energy consumption in Images per Joule for Coral and Movidius 1.*
+Energy consumption in Images per Joule for Coral USB stick  and Movidius 1.*

+## Warnings

+Both TensorFlow Lite neural network file and compiled for Coral neural network file have the same extension - .tflite.
+However, when TensorFlow Lite neural network file is uploaded by mistake instead of compiled for Coral neural network file, we have performance degradation due to code execution on CPU.
+None error messages are generated.

+A similar situation is when the user tries to upload several network models into Coral simultaneously - all networks are executed on CPU.

+Movidius allows to execute several neural networks simultaneously on a single stick as well as usage of batch data processing.

 ## Conclusions

-According to the measurements results Movidius 1 is 4-6 times faster than Coral on tasks of single image classification.
+According to the measurements results Coral USB stick is about 5 times faster than Movidius 1.
+Coral dev board is 8-28 times faster than Movidius 1 and about 3-10 times faster that Coral USB stick.
+From the other side, Movidius 1 is 3-6 times faster than TensorFlow network implementation on Raspberry Pi 3+ CPU.

-But energy consumption in terms of images per Joule is very close for both Coral and Movidius 1.
+Coral USB stick can process in  2-18 times more images per Joule of used energy than  Movidius 1.

-Exceptions was Mobilenet V1 0.25 128 model - Coral allows to process about 200 images per Joule on this network, when Movidius 1 only 35.

-Edge TPU on dev board is 1.4 - 2 times quicker than Coral connected to USB2.

-Still there are problems with the neural network conversions between TF and Movidius format, but nevertheless, new implementation of OpenVINO (2019 R1) has better networks support.
+Still, there are problems with the neural network conversions between TF and Movidius format, but new implementation of OpenVINO (2019 R1) has better networks support.

+Coral USB stick can process in  2-18 times more images per Joule of used energy than  Movidius 1.

+Still, there are problems with the neural network conversions between TensorFlow and Movidius format, but new implementation of OpenVINO (2019 R1) has better networks support.